This site requires a more recent version of Adobe Flash Player to function properly.

 Launch of new drugs

 J&J has several new drug launches in its pipeline which are expected in the next few years.
 Over the 2012-2015 period, J&J plans to file 11 new products and over 30 line extensions.
-J&J recently received approval for Zytiga and Xarelto and is awaiting regulatory action for Telaprevir (E.U.), TMC 278 (U.S.), and Yondelis (U.S.).
-Other Phase III compounds that have been filed or are expected to be filed this year include Canagliflozin (second half 2012)
+J&J has received approval for Zytiga Canagliflozin, which are promising drugs.
+There are several other drugs lined up in in phase 3 or later stages.

 Licensing and co-development arrangements